Code-Institute-Submissions/VivienneWestwood/README.md

 Vivienn Westwood is an iconic dress designer/maker and a political activist.
 She has soared to her iconic status and recognition through her working years, particularly through the punk rock era.
 From the above, Vivienne has amassed a huge following of fans.
 Vivienne still makes appearances at political rallies and some interviews.
 This website is a little reflection of Vivienne's success.
-The aim of this website is to provide a user-friendly platform for users to enjoy.
+The aim of this website is to provide a user-friendly platform for users and fans to enjoy.

 <h3>Technology Used</h3>